praks-1529/gorule/README.md

 ```

-#### Example use case
-Categorize transactions as risky or not based on the attributes of the transaction.

-### Vector Rule Vector Condition
+### Vector Rule Scalar Condition
-These rules are useful when the decision depends on iterating over and evaluating a set of JSON objects in addition to decision depending on array fields inside each JSON object.
+This rule (aka VRSC) is same as [SRVC](#scalar-rule-vector-condition), with the only difference that it can evaluate multiple rules at once.
+This symatically is calling SRVC in a loop.
+This rule is useful when the decision depends on iterating over JSON objects and evaluating rule for each object.

-Example
+#### Example

+In the example below, we want categorize the each transaction in the transactions array as risky or not based on the amount and type of transaction.
+Full example [here](https://github.com/praks-1529/gorule/blob/main/examples/vector_rule_scalar_condition_test.go#L12)

 ```go
 // Below example iterates over each transactions and categorizes the transactions as risky or not based on the amount and type of transaction parser := gorule.NewRuleParser("FOR: i=0:transactions.size() IF: { transactions[i].amount > 10000 && transactions[i].type == \"CREDIT_CARD\" }")
 ```

-#### Example use case
-Iterate over each transaction and categorize the transactions as risky or not based on the amount and type of transaction.

 ## Supported data types
 - Integers